sergiocollado/potpourri/Notes_on_Linux/04_Notes_on_Linux_interrupts_and_bottom_halves.md

 Trace/breakpoint trap (core dumped)
 ```

-but if we debug the program with gcc:
+but if the program is debugged with gcc:

 ```
 sergio@laptop:~/repos/divide-by-zero$ gdb ./int3